lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 attribute announcing that it supports the RSA-KEM Algorithm.

-The SMIMECapability SEQUENCE representing the RSA-KEM Algorithm MUST include the id-rsa-kem object identifier in the capabilityID field;
+The SMIMECapability SEQUENCE representing the RSA-KEM Algorithm MUST include the id-rsa-kem-spki object identifier in the capabilityID field;
 see {{app-asn1}} for the object identifier value, and see {{app-example}}
 for examples.
-When the id-rsa-kem object identifier appears in the capabilityID field and the parameters are present, then the parameters field MUST use the GenericHybridParameters type.
+When the id-rsa-kem-spki object identifier appears in the capabilityID field and the parameters are present, then the parameters field MUST use the GenericHybridParameters type.